British electric multiple units: Post-war reconstruction

 After World War II, to replace hand-operated sliding doors on the London Underground, unpainted aluminium R Stock reused the newer Q Stock trailers purchased before the war.
 New pneumatic camshaft mechanism (PCM) control equipment and motors were fitted and the sets formed with new trailers.
-When, in the 1950s, the Metadyne equipment on the O and P Stock became unreliable and needed replacement, PCM control equipment was used and the modified motor car became known as CO and CP stock respectively; trailers were classified COP Stock.
+When the Metadyne equipment on the O and P Stock became unreliable and needed replacement in the 1950s, PCM control equipment was used and the modified motor car became known as CO and CP stock respectively; trailers were classified COP Stock.
 For the deep-level tubes the unpainted aluminium 1959 stock was developed to replace pre-war designs, and entered service on the Piccadilly line and later on the Central.